oleksandr-dubrov/bluetube/README.md

 * see updates on subscribed playlists and channels;
 * open a video in browser or local media player;
 * download a video;
-* convert it to a suitable format or extract audio for talk shows.
+* convert it to a suitable format or extract audio for talk shows;
 * send it via bluetooth (to a paired device) or to a local directory.